epicfork/home/README.md

 # EPIC FORK

-A curated list of templates for to quickly start your new project, proof of concept or playground.
+A curated list of templates to quickly start your new project, proof of concept or playground.

 ## Templates